MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

 In such scenarios, we recommend attaching to a specific instance of WebView2, because having Microsoft Edge Driver launch your WebView2 app is for relatively simple scenarios only.
 When Microsoft Edge Driver launches your app, it automatically attaches to the first WebView2 instance that is created, and will fail if no WebView2 instance is found.

-Regardless of whether you use the "launch" or "attach" approach, you must know Selenium, download Microsoft Edge Driver, and make sure the versions match.
-What you do with your WebDriver framework, such as Selenium, will differ between the "launch" versus "attach" approaches.
+Regardless of whether you use the "launch" or "attach" approach, you must download Microsoft Edge Driver, and make sure the version matches the version of the WebView2 runtime that your app uses.
+The initial steps to configure your WebDriver framework (such as Selenium) will differ between the "launch" versus "attach" approaches.

+Once you've completed these initial steps to either launch an app or attach to a WebView2 instance, you'll be able to use any supported WebDriver commands to interact with that WebView2 instance.

 <!-- ====================================================================== -->
 ## Step 4a: Letting Microsoft Edge Driver launch your WebView2 app
 <!-- old title: Drive WebView2 with Selenium and Microsoft Edge Driver -->

-Note: Selenium with C# is just one of many WebDriver testing frameworks.

 Use this "launch" approach if you have a simple app that creates a single WebView2 instance and that instance is active immediately upon launch.
 In this scenario, there's one WebView2 instance, and it is available upon launch without needing to navigate through any native UI.

 To drive WebView2 with Selenium and Microsoft Edge Driver:

-1. Create the `EdgeOptions` object, by copying and pasting the following code snippet:
+1. Create an `EdgeOptions` object, by copying and pasting the following code snippet:

     ```csharp
     static void Main(string[] args)